dart-archive/jnigen/ARCHITECTURE.md

 This repository contains two components: `package:jnigen` which is the code generator tool, and `package:jni` which is the support library for generated code.

 `jnigen` is highly experimental at this moment.
 Basic language features like methods and exceptions are supported.
-The binding generation pipeline is relatively stable, and new language features will be added in future.
+The binding generation pipeline is relatively stable, and new language features will be added in the future.

 ## Prerequisites & resources